Brandonag1997/Global-Alignment/README.md

 # Global-Alignment
 ## Introduction
 A python implementation of the Needleman–Wunsch algorithm.
-This program will find the optimal global allignments for two DNA, RNA or amino acid sequences.
+This program will find the optimal global alignments for two DNA, RNA or amino acid sequences.
 ## How to get the code
 Type the following command into the terminal

 `$ git clone https://github.com/Brandonag1997/Global-Alignment.git`
 ## Usage
-The global allignment program takes 2 texts files containing either nucleotide or amino-acid sequences.
+The global alignment program takes 2 texts files containing either nucleotide or amino-acid sequences.
 To run navigate to ./Global-Alignment and make globalalign.py executable by running

 `$ chmod +x globalalign.py`